-If there is an unexpected or adverse incident involving any animals on a site regardless of category it must be reported to the department immediately on the form illness/injury, death or unexpected incident report form (AEC 102) (DOC 78KB) (staff login required).
+If there is an unexpected or adverse incident involving any animals on a site regardless of category it must be reported to the department's AEC immediately on the form illness/injury, death or unexpected incident report form (AEC 102) (DOC 78KB) (staff login required).
 A copy of animal use and daily health record (AEC 101) (DOC 151KB) (staff login required) should also be submitted.
-The department's AEC will only review incidents required under relevant codes or legislation.